the-link/Introduction/README.md

     ⚡ Current skills include PLC, HMI, and SCADA development

  ### 🔭 I am currently working on:
- #### a freight calculation program to make my daily work a little easier.
+ #### 1. A freight calculation program to make my daily work a little easier.
 So I am spending hours building something to shave off a few minutes off a task I perform a few times a week :trollface:

+ #### 2. A program that can be used to track the allocation and utilization of organization resources.

 <!--